ssumin6/Korean-TTS-Server/README.md

-# FastSpeech-Pytorch
+# Korean TTS Server
-The Implementation of FastSpeech Based on Pytorch : Korean This is based on the fastspeech implementation of [xcmyz](https://github.com/xcmyz/FastSpeech).
+Implementation of Korean TTS Server based on FastSpeech Pytorch. \
+This is based on the fastspeech implementation of [xcmyz](https://github.com/xcmyz/FastSpeech).

-## Start
+## Screen Capture of Web Demo
+\Add screen Capture

+## Performance on Korean TTS dataset
+\Add Performance on

 ### Dependencies
 - python 3.6
 - CUDA 10.0